CasuallyPassingBy/Maths_Notes/README.md

 - Commit your changes with a clear message.
 - Push your changes to your forked repository.
 - Open a pull request to merge your changes into the main repository.

-# License
+## License
-This repository is licensed under the MIT License.
-Feel free to use and modify the notes as needed, and please attribute the source appropriately.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 # Contact
 If you have any questions or feedback, you can reach out to me via email or through the GitHub Issues page.